coroamavasile/OnlineStore/README.md

-A web application for an electronics store
+A web application for an electronics store. <br>
 Used: React.js, Spring Framework, PostgreSQL